BrenoFariasdaSilva/Worked-Example-Miner/README.md

 }
 ```

 Additionally, a `main.bib` file is available in the root directory of this repository.
-It contains the BibTeX entry for this project, as well as papers and references related to the research and data made with the Worked Example Miner (WEM).
+It contains the BibTeX entry for this project, as well as papers and references related to the research and data made with the Worked-Example-Miner (WEM).

 If you find this repository valuable, please don't forget to give it a ⭐ to show your support!
 Contributions are highly encouraged, whether by creating issues for feedback or submitting pull requests (PRs) to improve the project.
 For details on how to contribute, please refer to the [Contributing](#contributing) section below.